Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 ### HVAC (Heating, Ventilation and Air Conditioning)

 Servers can generate a lot of heat that must be dissipated, or servers may overheat and shutdown.
+The heat generated by each server is measured in BTU (British Thermal Unit).
 Each machine has its own fan to cool the processor, but in a server room the air will get hotter and an HVAC system is required to cool it down.

 Server rooms are organized as **hot and cold aisles** : server racks are facing each other, so the aisle with the front of servers is cold, and the aisle with the back of servers is hot.